microprediction/monteprediction/TFRO.md

 ## Ways I can help you if you want to schedule a chat

+I get a lot of people asking to chat with me and I *do* want to do that.
+On the other hand I have to "deep work".

-Rarely will I accept.
-I would point out that scheduled interruptions to work are interruptions nonetheless.
-I politely suggest asynchronous communication via the above channels such as the Microprediction Slack, Crunch Discord, Linked-In etc.
+So, I am torn between being rude and not scheduling an interruptions to my work (deterministic interruptions are interruptions nonetheless), and the possibly even ruder but highly likely possibility that I completely forget a 15 minute call we set up.
+I politely suggest asynchronous communication via the above channels such as the Microprediction Slack, Crunch Discord, Linked-In etc. I might reinstate "office hours" soon, for anyone who wants to just chat with me while I'm on Zwift.
+Hmmm, if you are vey clever you could detect when I'm on Zwift and then ping me for a call.

 ## Ways you can help me by not helping me

 - Not asking me if I've considered using AI in my business.
 - Not asking me if I need consultants.
-- Not forcing me to very graciously decline your kind offer to discuss my org chart in great detail with you.
+- Not forcing me to very graciously decline your kind offer to discuss my org chart in great detail with a stranger.
 - Not inviting me to help you learn about my business in any other way so you can sell me crap.
 - Never, ever, reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah".
 This will make me want to strangle you.
 - Not offering a limited time trial of anything at all, ever.

+## Ways you can actually help me

+- Constructive feedback on my various writings are invariably greeted warmly [home](https://github.com/microprediction/home).
+- Ah forget that.
+I really just want effusive unconditionally positive 5-star reviews for my [book](https://www.amazon.com/Microprediction-Building-Open-AI-Network/dp/0262047322).
+- Introductions to *active* early to mid-stage investors are appreciated
+- Introductions to financial market participants whose interest might be piqued by our unique setup
+- Introductions to extremely good developers (solana/web3; kafka etc/streaming analytics; fx/ir/market making algo)
+- I'm sure you can think of something else.

 ## Ways you can help me if you have capital *and are actively investing* in early-to-mid stage